The Singer Not the Song: Development

+However, according to John Mills, the film was meant to star Mills and Marlon Brando, "and I was thrilled because he was one of my favorite actors.
+Unfortunately he walked away, and Dirk Bogarde replaced him at the last minute.
+He of course was rather miscast as the tough, leather-clad baddie."
+Mills also said Bogarde "wasn’t happy with the film, nor was Roy.
+You couldn’t have two more different people than Bogarde and Brando, chalk and cheese."

-Mylène Demongeot declared in a 2016 filmed interview in Paris: "I was then shooting Upstairs and Downstairs at Shepperton Studios, the producers came by to offer me the part.
+According to Mylène Demongeot the film was at one stage meant to star Charlton Heston.
+She declared in a 2016 filmed interview in Paris: "I was then shooting Upstairs and Downstairs at Shepperton Studios, the producers came by to offer me the part.
 I accepted immediately.
 I was later told that Charlton Heston had agreed upon doing it, his name was even in my contract.
 But when we arrived back in London to shoot, we've been told "Mr Heston no longer wants to do the film because the film shocks him", it might have been for other reasons...
 I was told Montgomery Clift would eventually do it, then that Marlon Brando was in talks to do it, I was therefore excited.
-But I saw coming up a charming little man, probably 1.60 m high man, kind, in his fifties with lovely blue eyes.
+But I saw coming up a charming little man [John Mills], probably 1.60 m high man, kind, in his fifties with lovely blue eyes.
 But I said, is he really the man my character is supposed to be crazy about?
 The man whom Dirk Bogarde should be crazy [French: folle pour, tongue-in-cheek term to imply 'go gay for'] about?
 Uh sorry ...
 [Laughs].
 I was about to quit but my agent told me "you'll do it anyways", so I grumbled the whole time.
 I struggled to project in emotional scenes with him the fact that I adored him.
 It proves that I am a good actress [Laughs].
 He was a very good actor but I understand me, I was 23 at the time and he was an old man to me.
 The film remains as one of the first homosexual stories seen on screen."

+Shooting

+Even though the story takes place in Mexico, the film was actually made in Alhaurín de la Torre, in Andalusia, Spain.
+Filming started 18 April 1960 in Spain and finished at Pinewood Studios in London by July.